 The short-term incentive element of our executive compensation program is currently comprised of our AIP.
 Our AIP is designed to motivate our executives to focus on achievement of our short-term financial goals.
 The CEO reviews his recommendations for each named executive officer with the Compensation Committee, taking into account market data obtained from Pearl Meyer, the Compensation Committee's independent consultant.
 Based on recommendations by the CEO, and as specified in any applicable employment agreement, the Compensation Committee recommends to the Board an annual incentive compensation target, expressed as a percentage of base salary, for each executive officer in August.
 Each named executive officer's target annual incentive percentage is benchmarked against the 50th percentile within the market composite for his or her specific role.
 The Compensation Committee also recommends to the Board specific Company financial performance measures and targets including the relative weighting and payout thresholds.
 The financial targets are aligned with our Board-approved annual operating plan, and during the year periodic reports are made to the Board about our performance compared with the targets.
-Under the AIP, a significant portion of the executive's annual compensation is tied directly to our financial performance.
-The target amount of annual incentive compensation under our AIP, expressed as a percentage of base salary, generally increases with an executive's level of management responsibility.
-AIP target incentive can represent up to 100% of the base salary compensation for our named executive officers and may be paid in the form of cash, stock or a combination of the two.
-For fiscal year 2017, AIP target incentives were set at 100% of base salary for Mr. Pangia, 70% of base salary for Mr. Stumpe and 65% of base salary for our other named executive officers.
-If performance results meet target levels, our executives can earn up to a maximum of 100% of their target incentive.
-No incentive can be earned fo
+Under the AIP, a significant portion of the executive's annual compensation for our named executive officers and may be paid in the form of cash, stock or a combination of the two.
+For fiscal year 2018, AIP target incentives were set at 100% of base salary for Mr. Pangia, 70% of base salary for Mr. Stumpe and 65% of base salary for our other named executive officers.
+If performance results meet target levels, our executives can earn up to a maximum of 124% of their target incentive if the Adjusted EBITDA target is met and up to 120% if the revenue target is met.
+No incentive can be earned for performance below the minimum threshold.

-For fiscal year 2017, the AIP provided for an all cash payout.
-The performance metric was based on the achievement of an adjusted EBITDA target with a potential payout triggered at threshold adjusted EBITDA targets.
+For fiscal year 2018, the AIP provided for an all cash payout.
+The performance metric was weighted 75% towards an adjusted EBITDA target and 25% towards a revenue target, with no payout triggered if the minimum threshold for adjusted EBITDA was not achieved.
 The total available cash pool was restricted to specific percentages of adjusted EBITDA.
-Adjusted EBITDA was calculated by excluding charges for share-based compensation, restructuring and other one-time/non-recurring income or expenses from GAAP-based EBITDA.
-The threshold amounts were established and approved in August 2016.
-The plan provided for no payout if the minimum adjusted EBITDA threshold was not met, and a total available cash pool equal to 20% of adjusted EBITDA for achievement, between the minimum threshold and a target threshold.
+Adjusted EBITDA was calculated by excluding charges for share-based compensation, restructuring, and other one-time/non-recurring income or expenses from GAAP-based EBITDA.
+Revenue was calculated on a GAAP basis.
+The threshold amounts were established and approved in August 2017.
+The plan provided for a payout based on achievement relative to the adjusted EBITDA and revenue targets, so long as the minimum adjusted EBITDA threshold was met.